Government: Highway shutdown not aimed at tribe, media

 BISMARCK, N.D.
-(AP) — Government officials say the five-month shutdown of a North Dakota highway during protests against the Dakota Access oil pipeline was not aimed at manipulating the media or an American Indian tribe fighting the project.
+(AP) — Government officials say the five-month shutdown of a North Dakota highway during protests against the Dakota Access oil pipeline was not aimed at manipulating the media or the American Indian tribe that has led the protracted fight against the project.

-Their argument comes in a lawsuit by Standing Rock Sioux tribal members and others who say the closure was aimed not only at protesters but also at influencing the tribe’s position and the media’s coverage.
-They seek unspecified monetary damages.
+Authorities had justifiable cause for closing the stretch of state Highway 1806 that included limiting disruptions to a project deemed by President Donald Trump to be in the national interest, attorneys for Morton County and state officials, including former Gov. Jack Dalrymple, argued in recent court filings in a lawsuit over the shutdown.

-Defense attorneys in recent court filings say the shutdown had nothing to do with any negotiations with the tribe or with impeding the press.
+State Deputy Solicitor General James Nicolai said people he called violent criminals “had infiltrated the protest and turned it from a peaceful protest into a criminal riot.”

-They say government officials shut down the highway in the interest of ensuring public safety and limiting disruptions to a project deemed by President Donald Trump to be in the national interest.
+Their argument comes in response to a lawsuit by Standing Rock Sioux tribal members and others who say the closure was aimed not only at protesters but also at influencing the tribe’s position and the media coverage.

 Most Read Business Stories